Get insider access

 2. Best Upper Mid-Range Wireless Bluetooth Earbuds For Running

-In the upper mid-range, the best earbuds for working out that we've tested are the Jaybird Vista 2 Truly Wireless.
-If you don't like the over-ear hooks of the Beats Powerbeats Pro Truly Wireless, these very well-built buds have a sports-oriented design and come with stability fins.
-They have an IP68 rating for dust and water resistance and a case with an IP54 rating, so you can throw them in your gym bag without worrying about damaging them.
+In the upper mid-range, the best Bluetooth earbuds for running we've tested are the Jaybird Vista 2 Truly Wireless.
+Unlike the Jabra Elite 8 Active Gen 2 True Wireless, these very well-built, sport-oriented buds have stability fins.
+That might give you a little more peace of mind when running over uneven or wet ground.
+Especially since they also have an IP68 rating for dust and water resistance and a case with an IP54 rating, so you can throw them in your gym bag without worrying about damaging them.
 Their default sound profile is well-balanced, but fans of bass-heavy music might want more thump and rumble.
 Luckily, you can use the parametric EQ and presets in their companion app to customize it.

 See our review